truenas/documentation/content/SCALE/Credentials/LocalUsers.md

 When creating a user, the home directory path is set to <file>/nonexistent</file>, which does not create a home directory for the user.
 To set a user home directory, select a path using the file browser.
-If the directory exists and matches the user name, TrueNAS will set it as the user home directory.
+If the directory exists and matches the user name, TrueNAS sets it as the user home directory.
 When the path does not end with a sub-directory matching the user name, TrueNAS creates a new sub-directory.
 TrueNAS shows the path to the user home directory when editing a user.